 STAYING AT GHASR MONSHI BOUTIQUE HOTEL

-The rooms are simple but very comfortable with high ceiling, white walls, and some touches of turquoise in the decoration.
-The most beautiful part of the house is for sure the dining area, with original stained glass windows bringing a lovely light at anytime of the day.
-The food served at breakfast and dinner is a homemade selection of typical Iranian dishes, and the selection changes everyday.
+The rooms are simple but very comfortable with high ceilings, white walls, and some touches of turquoise in the decoration.
+The most beautiful part of the house is for sure the dining area, with original stained glass windows bringing a lovely light at any time of the day.
+The food served at breakfast and dinner is a homemade selection of typical Iranian dishes, and the selection changes every day.
 They even have vegetarian options.

 The hotel is still going through some renovations and in the coming months, they should have finished the mirror room (a traditional feature of Iranian houses) and are in the process of setting up their rooftop which has a great view over the city!
 Wifi is also available throughout the house.

 Location wise, 10 min walk from Naqsh-e Jahan Square, and 25 min walk from the Zayandeh River and its famous bridges, the Ghasr Monshi boutique hotel is really ideal if (like me) you like exploring on foot.
 We only took a cab once during our stay and it was to go to the Armenian quarter.
 The rest of the time we did all on foot.

 Prices are good at 70 EUR / night for a single room, 90 EUR for a double room and 120 EUR for a triple room.
 You can book online directly on their website http://ghasrmonshihotel.com/en, and payment can only be made in cash (EUR/USD/IRR preferred).

 Tips: some of the rooms don’t have windows (although I think they are trying to fix that somehow).
 Because the ceilings are high, the walls are white and the light is bright, it didn’t bother me much, but if that is a big no for you, you should clarify it ahead of your booking.

 And since a picture is worth more than a thousand words, below are my photo review of Ghasr Monshi Boutique Hotel, in Esfahan.